Bill Cosby sexual assault cases: Institutions sever ties

-On October 7, 2015, Temple University announced that it would be further distancing itself from Cosby by replacing the vacated seat he resigned from in December 2014 with Temple alumnus and NBC correspondent Tamron Hall.
+On October 7, 2015, Temple University announced that it would further distance itself from Cosby by replacing the vacated seat he resigned from in December 2014 with Temple alumnus and NBC correspondent Tamron Hall.
 The board was expected to vote on this on October 13, 2015.
-Hall was expected to take her seat on the board in December.
+Hall was expected to take her seat in December.

 On November 19, 2015, Central High School's alumni board voted to remove Cosby from its Hall of Fame.
 Board president Jeffrey Muldawer said the decision was made to "eliminate an issue" that was distracting from its mission.
-He says some board members did not feel comfortable holding Cosby up as a role model for children.
+He says some board members were uncomfortable holding Cosby up as a role model for children.
 Muldawer says Cosby's removal does not reflect an opinion about the allegations.
 Cosby attended Central only for part of his freshman year.
 He was inducted in 1998.

-On January 20, 2016, Hampton University, a historically black college, announced the removal of Cosby from its board of trustees due to allegations of multiple sexual assaults: "For decades, Bill Cosby supported Hampton University as an institution of higher education, including serving on its board of trustees.
+On January 20, 2016, historically black college Hampton University announced the removal of Cosby from its board of trustees due to allegations of multiple sexual assaults: "For decades, Bill Cosby supported Hampton University as an institution of higher education, including serving on its board of trustees.
 He no longer serves on the board."

-On March 31, 2016, the National Museum of African American History and Culture, announced that they would be addressing Cosby's sexual assault allegations in its exhibit.
+On March 31, 2016, the National Museum of African American History and Culture, announced that it would address Cosby's sexual assault allegations in its exhibit.
 Initially the museum said it would not, but after enormous public pressure it changed its decision.
 The museum, which opened September 24, included the cover of a comedy album by the Philadelphia-native Cosby and a comic book from his pioneering TV drama I Spy as part of its exhibit on black entertainers and artists.

-In January 2017, Ben's Chili Bowl painted over a large mural of Bill Cosby, Barack Obama and other celebrities.
-The restaurant's owners stated the makeover had nothing to do with the allegations against Cosby.
+In January 2017, Ben's Chili Bowl painted over a large mural of Bill Cosby, Barack Obama, and other celebrities.
+The restaurant's owners stated the makeover was unrelated to the allegations against Cosby.

 Cosby and Roman Polanski were expelled from the Academy of Motion Picture Arts and Sciences "in accordance with the organization's Standards of Conduct" on May 1, 2018.